Need Help? Give us a call.

-First introduced in mid-2017, Direct Draw was the Fundbox answer to demand from business owners who wanted flexible access to funds, but didn’t use one of those Fundbox partner accounting software programs, and didn’t want to leverage their personal credit to apply for a loan from a conventional source, like a bank.
+First introduced in mid-2017, Direct Draw was the Fundbox answer to demand from business owners who wanted flexible access to funds, but didn’t use one of those Fundbox partner accounting software programs, and didn’t want to apply for a loan from a conventional source, like a bank.

 Direct Draw works similar to a credit card: It’s a revolving line of credit for small businesses, with credit limits up to $100,000.
 Instead of filling out piles of paperwork, you simply connect your business bank account and Fundbox automatically reviews your transactions to make a credit decision.
 If approved, you can click to draw funds anytime and repay over up to 12 weeks.